mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **Camouflaged:** The animal has physical adaptations that allow it to blend into its environment, such as chameleonic skin or psionic shielding.
 It gains DM+2 to all Stealth checks.

 **Diseased (Difficulty/Damage/Interval):** The animal is a carrier of disease and will infect any creature it comes into physical contact with.
-At the referee’s option, merely being in the animal’s lair may cause exposure.
+At the referee's option, merely being in the animal's lair may cause exposure.
 The difficulty, damage and interval of the disease is noted within the Diseased trait.

-Echolocation: This animal has organs adapted to emit high-frequency sounds, which it uses to pinpoint objects and ‘observe’ its surroundings with high precision.
+Echolocation: This animal has organs adapted to emit high-frequency sounds, which it uses to pinpoint objects and 'observe' its surroundings with high precision.
 It can operate in complete darkness, although two-dimensional details (such as writing on a page) cannot be made out.
 Echolocation can operate in noisy environments but can be completely blocked by sounds operating at similar high frequencies.

 **Fast Metabolism (+X):** The animal has a heightened metabolism and very fast reactions.
 It gains a DM to Initiative rolls equal to the figure shown in the Fast Metabolism trait.